dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 What just happened?
 You merged in the git tree from another repo (the remote we named starter) into your own!
 Hopefully you'll build on your starter repo and use it for lots of projects.

+⚠️ *If you get an error about unrelated histories, that is ok, do `git pull starter master --allow-unrelated-histories`.
+And if it complains about un-merged files but there aren't any conflicts you may need to:  `git add` those files and then `git commit`.*

 ## Setup